In Stock

 Tayberry (Rubus fruticosus × Rubus idaeus)

 The Tayberry is a vigorous, deciduous hybrid bramble from the Rosaceae family, developed in Scotland and named after the River Tay.
-A cross between blackberry and red raspberry, it combines the best qualities of both, producing large, sweet-tart, red-purple berries with a rich, aromatic flavour.
-These soft, cone-shaped fruits ripen through summer, growing on thorny, trailing canes that can reach up to 1.8 metres long.
+A cross between blackberry and red raspberry, it combines the best qualities of both, producing large, sweet-tart berries that ripen from glossy red to dark red with a rich, aromatic flavour.
+These soft, cone-shaped fruits ripen through summer, growing on thorny, trailing canes that can reach up to 1.8 metres tall.
 Tayberries are self-fertile and produce fruit on second-year canes (floricanes), offering generous harvests each year.
-Best enjoyed fresh due to their delicate nature, Tayberries are also excellent cooked, preserved, or used in desserts.
+While they are best enjoyed fresh for their delicate nature, Tayberries are also excellent when cooked, preserved, or added to desserts.
 They are rich in antioxidants and other beneficial nutrients.

 Climate Suitability